 McCartney 3, 2, 1 features a lot of shop talk by two veterans of the recording studio.
 Rubin has access to the entire Beatles catalog and chooses the songs he wants to discuss wisely.
 They both slide levers on the board, adding and subtracting song parts.
-McCartney often plays piano and sings along (occassionally forgetting lyrics) as Rubin bobs his head in accompaniment.
+McCartney often plays piano and sings along (occasionally forgetting lyrics) as Rubin bobs his head in accompaniment.

-While Rubin may geek out a bit too much about McCartney's underrated bass playing, he is an accomodating host.
+While Rubin may geek out a bit too much about McCartney's underrated bass playing, he is an accommodating host.
 Even someone like Rubin, who's produced albums for everyone from Public Enemy to the Black Crowes, can turn into a fanboy when in the in the presence of one of the two living Beatles.

 "McCartney 3, 2, 1" Episode Guide

 1. These Things Bring You Together

 This first chapter starts with stories of the four lads growing up in Liverpool and jumps to a discussion of "With a Little Help from My Friends."
 "We were stoned and drunk and everything," McCartney recalls about the inspiratiion for the recording.